Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Mathematical Preliminaries

-We represent the simple undirected and unweighted\footnote{For the sake of simplicity and without loss of generality, we focus on unweighted graphs in this paper.
-The Bayan algorithm also maximizes modularity in positively weighted graphs though.} graph $G$ with node set $V$ and edge set $E$ as $G=(V,E)$.
-Graph $G$ has $|V|=n$ nodes and $|E|=m$ edges.
+We represent the simple undirected and unweighted\footnote{For the sake of simplicity, we focus on unweighted graphs in this paper.} graph $G$ with node set $V$ and edge set $E$ as $G=(V,E)$.
+Graph $G$ has $|V|=n$ nodes and $|E|=m$ edges. $n$ and $m$ are called the order and size of the graph, respectively.
 The symmetric adjacency matrix of graph $G$ is represented by $\textbf{A}=[a_{ij}]$ whose entry at row $i$ and column $j$ is $a_{ij}$.
 Entry $a_{ij}$ indicates whether node $i$ is connected to node $j$ ($a_{ij}=1$) or not ($a_{ij}=0$).
 The degree of node $i$ is represented by $d_i=\sum_j{a_{ij}}$.
-The modularity matrix of graph $G$ is represented by $\textbf{B}=[b_{ij}]$ whose entries are $b_{ij} = a_{ij}-{\gamma d_{i}d_{j}}/{2m}$. $\gamma$ is the resolution parameter for multi-resolution modularity \cite{lancichinetti_limits_2011} (see SI for more details).
+The modularity matrix of graph $G$ is represented by $\textbf{B}=[b_{ij}]$ whose entries are $b_{ij} = a_{ij}-{\gamma d_{i}d_{j}}/{2m}$. $\gamma$ is the resolution parameter\footnote{Without loss of generality, we set $\gamma=1$ for all the analysis in this paper.
+The Bayan algorithm also supports other user-specified $\gamma$ values for multi-resolution modularity maximization.} \cite{lancichinetti_limits_2011}.